 However, none have scientific evidence for their use and can’t diagnose an allergy or intolerance.

 The only evidence based methods of diagnoses are the ones outlined above and all others should be avoided.

-Hurrah!
-My baby is better, what happens next?
+My baby reacted to milk challenges – what happens next?

-Once the diagnosis is confirmed you will be advised to continue following the dairy free diet.
-You must be immediately referred to a Registered Dietitian with paediatric expertise if you haven't already because by cutting out milk you are cutting out a key food group from your growing baby which if not appropriately replaced can result in failure to thrive and nutritional deficiencies leading to health problems.
-It is essential that those missing nutrients are replaced with other foods in your little one's diet.
+Once the diagnosis is confirmed, you will be advised to continue following the dairy free diet.
+You must be immediately referred to a Registered Dietitian with paediatric expertise if you haven’t already because by cutting out milk you are cutting out a key food group from your growing baby which if not appropriately replaced can result in poor growth and development and nutritional deficiencies, leading to health problems.
+It is essential that those missing nutrients are replaced with other foods in your little one’s diet.

 What about lactose intolerance, is that different?